 Parameters group (hoomd.group) - The particle group to query the energy for.

 Parameters group (hoomd.group) - The particle group to query the force for.

 '''

 g = group.all() force = force.get_net_force(g)

-get_net_virial (group)

-Get the virial of a particle group.
+get_net_virial(group)

 '''

 Parameters group (hoomd.group) - The particle group to query the virial for.